 The uterus is removed through a small incision in the vagina.
 This is called “LAVH.”

 The uterus is removed through the small incisions in the abdomen.
 The cervix is left in place.
 This is called “LSH.”

 The uterus and cervix are removed through the small incisions in the abdomen.
 This is called “TLH.”

 During any of these procedures, robotic technique may be used.
 This assists the surgeon’s vision and hand movements.

-Abdominal: One incision of 4-6 inches is made in the abdomen.
+Abdominal.
+One incision of 4 to 6 inches is made in the abdomen.
 The uterus is removed through this incision.